Indemos/Scheduler/README.md

 # Schedule

-Schedulers for asynchronous execution in the main or background threads.
+Schedulers for asynchronous execution in a separate thread.

+# Features

+- Non-blocking execution
+- Non-competing thread-safe execution in a single or multiple threads
+- Circular buffer of tasks implementing LRU or MRU cache
+- Thread-safe single-threaded timer
+- Batch execution with delay

 # Status